 "Why did they want to talk to her?
 Does she work for the company?"

-“No idea.
-They said there was somebody there who wanted to talk to her.
+"No idea.
+They said they were transferring a call, from somebody who wanted to talk to her.
 After they told me what to do."

 "Well, we should–"

-“Go outside and figure out what happened to Cody.
-Then we can check the phones, and see what the girl has to say.
-Come on.”
+"I’m going to go outside and figure out what happened to Cody.
+Then we can check the other phones, and see what the girl has to say.
+Come on."

 The bus, the only one parked on that side of the station building, was silent and dark, and there was no sign of Stephanie.
 The "rich girl" was standing in front of the bus, trying to see inside.
 Her two companions were a bit off to one side, under a No Smoking sign, lighting cigarettes.
 All three were under the overhang of the building and protected from at least some of the rain.

-For some reason, Billy went around to the far side of the bus, and there, obviously getting soaked to the skin, was Stephanie.
+Kelly went around to the far side of the bus, and there, getting soaked to the skin, was Stephanie.
 She was clinging to the side of the bus, peering in one of the windows.
 Her hands were gripping a lip above the windows, and her feet were supported, at least somewhat, by some decorative grooves in the metal as she tried to see inside.

-“What…” Billy started to ask, but she hopped down to the ground and moved quickly around to the other side of the bus.
+"What…" Kelly started to ask, but Stephanie hopped down to the pavement and moved quickly around to the other side of the bus.

 She looked at the closed door for a moment, apparently trying to figure out how to open it.